List of breweries in Montana: Koocanusa Brewery

 Koocanusa Brewery is in Eureka.
 Owner Barry Roose opened the brewery in 2020.

 Last Best Place Brewing Company

-Last Best Place Brewing Company was opened by Colin Ruh-Kirk in 2021.
+Last Best Place Brewing Company was opened in Bozeman by Colin Ruh-Kirk in 2021.

 Lazy I Beerworks

 Lazy I Beerworks is in Wolf Creek.
 It is owned by Erick Iverson and Ashley Puerzer.
 Iverson is the brewer.

 Lewis and Clark Brewing Company

 Lewis and Clark Brewing Company is in Helena.
 It was opened in 2005 by Max Pigman.